The only hope for these dogs is finding homes in other countries like the United States

 An estimated 10 million dogs are killed and consumed each year in China.
 The majority of dogs who end up at slaughterhouses are stolen pets and retired breeding dogs.
 Dogs are rarely leashed in China and are easily snatched from their owners and forced into a waiting car.
 Golden Retrievers are one of the meat trade's most popular dog breeds.

 Volunteers in China are working hard to save these dogs from a terrifying fate.
-They approach restaurant owners when they see a dog tied up behind the premises and offer money in exchange for the dog.
+They approach butcher shop owners when they see a dog tied up behind the premises and plead for the dog's release.
 Other rescuers watch for large trucks filled with stolen dogs en route to the slaughterhouses and do their best to stop them.
 But the volume is overwhelming.

 In late February, a RAGOM volunteer traveled to Beijing to answer a plea for help.
 In China, rescuers are inundated with Golden Retrievers who have been saved from these restaurants, meat trucks, and slaughterhouses.
 Nicole was there to make connections with local rescuers and to bring dogs back to Minnesota.

 Once rescued, dogs are housed by kindly volunteers in China.
 However, the facilities are full beyond capacity, sometimes housing as many as 500 – 1,000 dogs.
 Adoption of larger breeds, which are still banned in many areas of China, is not likely.

 The dogs' only hope is to find homes in other countries.
 Dog rescue organizations around the world are answering the call to get these dogs out of China and into adoptive homes.
 RAGOM has joined this effort.